 Ask the owner for the motor’s history, maintenance records, and repair receipts.
 Inspect the motor oil for age, smell, and fill level.
 Examine the lower unit oil for metal particles and water.
 Remove the spark plugs and inspect the electrode gap and condition.
 Look for bent or chipped propeller blades.
 Test a swing-up motor mount for smooth operation with little effort.

 Don’t buy an outboard motor sight unseen.
 Insist on a true cold start test and also for an on-water test.
 Check for easy starting, smooth shifting, and full power control.
-You should see a steady, strong stream of water coming from the water pump.
+You should see a steady, strong discharge of water coming from the water pump.
 You’re going to need a reliable motor so accept nothing less without a plan to compensate for the problems and corresponding price reduction.

 For a preview of what it takes to maintain an outboard motor properly, see 15 Outboard Motor Maintenance Blind Spots You Can’t Afford to Miss.